CROCODILE-CESM/CrocoDash/docs/source/index.rst

 1. Please see the :ref:`installation` page.
 2. Walk through our :ref:`walkthrough` for an easy introduction
-3. Check out our gallery of :ref:`demos` for more use cases and cool features.
+3. Check out our gallery of `demos <https://crocodile-cesm.github.io/CrocoGallery/>` for more use cases and cool features.
 4. Check out our additional features: :ref:`features`